-Choose Native, Blaze, or Spark as the run-time environment.
-After you choose Blaze or Spark, select a Hadoop connection to run profiles.
+Choose Native, Blaze, Spark, or Databricks as the run-time environment.
+After you choose Blaze, or Spark, select a Hadoop connection to run profiles.
+If you choose Databricks, select a Databricks connection.

 You can view the enterprise discovery results under the Summary and Profiles tabs.